 Anticipated measures such as easing e-commerce compliance, adjusting IGST on a case-by-case basis, and modifying the GSTR-3B form aim to lighten the administrative load on taxpayers and encourage voluntary adherence.

-Adjusting GST rates for specific goods with reductions in some cases and increases in others is intended to rectify irregularities, optimize tax efficiency, and bolster revenue collection efforts.
+Additionally, adjusting GST rates for specific goods—reducing some while increasing others—aims to correct irregularities, enhance tax efficiency, and strengthen revenue collection efforts.

-Decriminalizing specific offenses, adopting AI/ML-based risk assessment, and introducing other compliance initiatives are anticipated to diminish tax evasion and foster a fairer and more equitable tax system.
+Furthermore, decriminalizing specific offenses, implementing AI/ML-based risk assessment, and introducing other compliance initiatives seek to reduce tax evasion and promote a fairer, more equitable tax system.

 Overall Impact on Taxpayers, Businesses, and the Economy

-Decisions made during the 47th GST Council meeting are poised to bring about positive outcomes for taxpayers, businesses, and the Indian economy:
+The decisions from the 47th GST Council meeting will bring positive outcomes for taxpayers, businesses, and the Indian economy:

 Reduced Compliance Burden